Abban/packman/README.md

-    	"name" : "packman", //Name: currently does nothing "description" : "Packman Sample", //Description: currently does nothing "modulesFolder" : "assets/modules", //Modules Folder: Where the modules will be installed "modules" : { //All modules you want
-    		"wt-menu": { //No files are specified so entire repo will be imported "url" : "https://api.github.com/repos/%username%/%repo%/zipball/%branch%", //URL of the repo "pathData" : { //These vars will be inserted into the appropriate place in the URL
+    	"name" : "packman", //Name: currently does nothing "description" : "Packman Sample", //Description: currently does nothing "modulesFolder" : "assets/modules", //Modules Folder: Where the modules will be installed "modules" : { //All modules you want, names are the folder created "wt-menu": { //No files are specified so entire repo will be imported "url" : "https://api.github.com/repos/%username%/%repo%/zipball/%branch%", //URL of the repo "pathData" : { //These vars will be inserted into the appropriate place in the URL